 Business and Industry Partnerships

 CCRSM campus partnerships with business and industry partners open a wide range of opportunities for schools and students.
 Besides providing potential resources and experiential learning avenues for students, school partnerships with business and industry support real-time curriculum adaptation to reflect the issues that companies currently face.
 These partnerships give students an edge when they enter the highly competitive workforce.
 As with IHEs, successful partnerships with business and industry require CCRSM campuses to cultivate partner relationships, collaborate with partner representatives, and manage programming and operations to ensure alignment between expectations and deliverables.
-Industry leaders play a vital role in strategic planning and are members of leadership councils and advisory boards, providing guidance and thought partnership for the T-STEM and P-TECH programs.
+Industry leaders play a vital role in strategic planning and are members of leadership councils and advisory boards, providing guidance and thought partnership for the ECHS and P-TECH programs.

 El Paso Community College